 SUMMARY

-Upper limiting is the unconscious tendency to sabotage or diminish good things just as they’re arriving — an under-recognized pattern in driven women with relational trauma backgrounds.
+Upper limiting is the unconscious tendency to sabotage or diminish good things just as they’re arriving.
+An under-recognized pattern in driven women with relational trauma backgrounds.
 Understanding your nervous system’s ceiling for positive experience is the first step to genuinely letting goodness land.

 Definition